Zadar Bronze Miniatures

 1994.
 Their edition sizes are very low and would be considered extremely rare today.

-milestone for Randall to have accomplished.
-The studio has undergone many changes over these ten years as the
+Randall to have accomplished.
+The studio has undergone many changes over these ten years as the evolution of

-evolution of this artist and his work has grown.
-Over 100 sculptures have been carved and produced in hand
+this artist and his work has grown.
+Over 100 sculptures have been carved and produced in hand cast, hand

 Randall continues to grow as an artist and is constantly